bnb-chain/bnb-chain.github.io/docs/api-reference/node-rpc.md

 ### 4.3 JSONRPC/websockets

 JSONRPC requests can be made via websocket.
-The websocket endpoint is at `/websocket`, e.g. `localhost:27147/websocket`.
+The websocket endpoint is at `/websocket`, 예. `localhost:27147/websocket`.
 Asynchronous RPC functions like event `subscribe` and `unsubscribe` are only available via websockets.

 ## 5. RPC Endpoint List